|Survey name||Business Insights and Conditions Survey|

 (Timeliness refers to the lapse of time between data collection and data delivery.
 Punctuality refers to the gap between planned and actual data delivery dates.)

-The BICS collects data every day via its online questionnaire, with every two-week period having a set group of questions referred to as a wave.
+The Business Insights and Conditions Survey (BICS) collects data every day through its online questionnaire, with every two-week period having a set group of questions referred to as a "Wave".
 Results from each wave are published just four days after the survey closes, and accompanying analysis is also provided.
-The publication and dataset are published every other Thursday on the ONS website (three days after the survey end date) and have all been delivered on time and to standard.
+The publication and dataset are published every other Thursday on the Office for National Statistics (ONS) website (four days after the survey end date).

 Concepts and definitions (including list of changes to definitions)

-(Concepts and definitions describe the legislation governing the output, and a description of the classifications used in the output.)
+(Concepts and definitions describe the legislation governing the output and give a description of the classifications used in the output.)

 The business unit to which questionnaires are sent is called the reporting unit.
 The response from the reporting unit can cover the enterprise as a whole or parts of the enterprise identified by lists of local units.

-Single site businesses can have just one site or many sites, and these sites can be in one country or region or have a presence across the UK and beyond.
-By using a single business site approach, we exclude businesses with multiple sites.
-Overall, single site businesses represent 98% of all businesses, and approximately half of total UK turnover and employment.
+Businesses can have one site or many sites, and these sites can be in one country or region or have a presence across the UK and beyond.
+By using a single-business-site approach, we exclude businesses with multiple sites.
+Overall, single-site businesses represent 98% of all businesses and approximately half of total UK turnover and employment.

 Why you can trust our data

-The ONS is the UK's largest independent producer of statistics and its National Statistics Institute.
-The Data Policies and Information Charter, available on the ONS website, details how data are collected, secured and used in the publication of statistics.
+The Office for National Statistics (ONS) is the UK's largest independent producer of statistics and the recognised national statistical institute of the UK.
+The Data Strategy, available on the ONS website, details how data are collected, secured and used in the publication of statistics.
 We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical and transparent.
 You can find out more about our data policies on our website.Back to table of contents

-The sample was redesigned at Wave 7 incorporating the following features:
+The sample was redesigned ahead of Wave 7 (June 2020), incorporating the following features:

 improved sampling of smaller-sized businesses